Inflection: Indo-European languages (fusional)

-Because the Proto-Indo-European language was highly inflected, all of its descendant Indo-European languages, such as Albanian, Armenian, English, German, Ukrainian, Russian, Persian, Kurdish, Italian, Irish, Spanish, French, Hindi, Marathi, Urdu, Bengali, and Nepali, are inflected to a greater or lesser extent.
+Because the Proto-Indo-European language was highly inflected, all of its descendant Indo-European languages are inflected to a greater or lesser extent.
 In general, older Indo-European languages such as Latin, Ancient Greek, Old English, Old Norse, Old Church Slavonic and Sanskrit are extensively inflected because of their temporal proximity to Proto-Indo-European.
 Deflexion has caused modern versions of some Indo-European languages that were previously highly inflected to be much less so; an example is Modern English, as compared to Old English.
 In general, languages where deflexion occurs replace inflectional complexity with more rigorous word order, which provides the lost inflectional details.
 Most Slavic languages and some Indo-Aryan languages are an exception to the general Indo-European deflexion trend, continuing to be highly inflected (in some cases acquiring additional inflectional complexity and grammatical genders, as in Czech & Marathi).

 English

-Old English was a moderately inflected language, using an extensive case system similar to that of modern Icelandic or German.
+Old English was a moderately inflected language, using an extensive case system similar to that of modern Icelandic, Faroese or German.
 Middle and Modern English lost progressively more of the Old English inflectional system.
 Modern English is considered a weakly inflected language, since its nouns have only vestiges of inflection (plurals, the pronouns), and its regular verbs have only four forms: an inflected form for the past indicative and subjunctive (looked), an inflected form for the third-person-singular present indicative (looks), an inflected form for the present participle (looking), and an uninflected form for everything else (look).
 While the English possessive indicator 's (as in "Jennifer's book") is a remnant of the Old English genitive case suffix, it is now considered by syntacticians not to be a suffix but a clitic, although some linguists argue that it has properties of both.

 Scandinavian languages

 Old Norse was inflected, but modern Swedish, Norwegian, and Danish have lost much of their inflection.
 Grammatical case has largely died out with the exception of pronouns, just like English.
 However, adjectives, nouns, determiners and articles still have different forms according to grammatical number and grammatical gender.
 Danish and Swedish only inflect for two different genders while Norwegian has to some degree retained the feminine forms and inflects for three grammatical genders like Icelandic.
-However in comparison to Icelandic, there are considerably fewer feminine forms left in the language.
+However, in comparison to Icelandic, there are considerably fewer feminine forms left in the language.

 In comparison, Icelandic preserves almost all of the inflections of Old Norse and remains heavily inflected.
 It retains all the grammatical cases from Old Norse and is inflected for number and three different grammatical genders.
 The dual number forms are however almost completely lost in comparison to Old Norse.

 Unlike other Germanic languages, nouns are inflected for definiteness in all Scandinavian languages, like in the following case for Norwegian (nynorsk):

 Adjectives and participles are also inflected for definiteness in all Scandinavian languages like in Proto-Germanic.